ianneub/heka-tags/README.md

 ## How to use

-To use either plugin you will need to add this project to your Heka source code by adding a line to `cmake/plugin_loader.cmake` that will load the plugin, like this:
+To use this plugin you will need to add this project to your Heka source code by adding a line to `cmake/plugin_loader.cmake` that will load the plugin, like this:

     add_external_plugin(git https://github.com/ianneub/heka-tags master)